-The situation.
-When North American Properties (NAP) decided to buy Colony Square in Midtown Atlanta, it had already earned a solid-gold reputation for placemaking, first by turning around struggling mixed-use property Atlantic Station in Midtown Atlanta and then developing Avalon, a nationally known $1 billion mixed-use destination in Alpharetta, Georgia.
+When North American Properties (NAP) decided in 2015 to buy Colony Square in Midtown Atlanta, it had already earned a solid-gold reputation for placemaking, first by turning around struggling mixed-use property Atlantic Station in Midtown Atlanta and then developing Avalon, a nationally known $1 billion mixed-use destination in Alpharetta, Ga.
 NAP wanted to make a splash with the Colony Square announcement, highlighting the acquisition as well as its bold plan to transform the iconic destination.

-Here’s how it drove business results.
+We made an impact.
 Project investors received dozens of calls from California to New York.
 They told NAP: “With all of this buzz, you’d think you just purchased Rockefeller Center!”
 After the announcement, NAP was able to successfully raise office rents by 26 percent.
-And, Colony Square is on the tour list for tenants that had previously not considered the location.
-Wilbert continues to secure a steady drumbeat of news during every stage of the redevelopment process.
-Consistent PR results have supported retail and office leasing efforts, as well as established a community of brand advocates.
+And Colony Square was soon on the tour list for tenants that had previously not considered the location.